 - The Act says staff must receive training about the use of force.
 It sets out compulsory topics, including – showing respect to patients’ wishes and feelings; involving patients in care and treatment; making sure patients are safe; understanding the effects restraint and/or isolation can have on a person’s body, thoughts and feelings; and understanding how restraint and/or isolation can affect a person’s development.
 This is especially important for children, as harmful treatment earlier in life can have a very big impact on how a child grows physically and mentally.
 Staff must also receive training to make sure they don’t discriminate against patients or pick on them and bully them.
 Training must include how to respect differences in people – this might be related to family and ethnic group differences or having different faiths and beliefs, for example.

 - If restraint or isolation is used, staff have new duties to record information.
 This includes very important details such as – the reason for the restraint or isolation; where it happened; the name and job titles of staff involved; if anything was done to try and avoid using restraint or isolation; what happened as a result of the restraint or isolation; whether the patient was seriously injured; and whether the patient’s parents (or other important persons) were notified.
 We are especially keen for parents and carers to be told when a child or young person is restrained or put in isolation, so they can check you are OK.
 All of the unit’s records about restraint and isolation must be sent to the government – though not personal information about patients.

-- If police officers are asked by staff to come to your unit, the new law says that they should wear small cameras on their uniform, so there is a recording of how the patient is treated.
+- If police officers (from England or Wales) are asked by staff to come to your unit, the new law says that they should wear small cameras on their uniform, so there is a recording of how the patient is treated.
 The camera must record sound as well as a video.